 Timing is very crucial when sending notifications.
 Understanding the time zone of the customer is the key to this.
 Don't send notifications when it is night time for your subscriber.
 Further, do not send a notification when the user is not active, the notification will be missed.
 This way the user will not see any notification from you.
 The user may think of the push subscription as annoying and unsubscribe as he never received any notification from your site.
 We offer country-wise segmentation to help you send notifications according to the customer time zone.

 Expiry of Notifications

 If your business local.
-If yes, then it is better to send notification in the local language.
+If yes, then it is better to send a notification in the local language.
 You have used local language in subscription opt-in but while sending a notification, you are using another language.
 The subscriber will not be able to relate to the notification you send and may unsubscribe.

 You can do AB testing of your push notification.
-With AB testing you will know what types of notifications are more favored by different customer segment.
+With AB testing you will know what types of notifications are more favored by different customer segments.
 AB testing will help to test different attributes of the Push Notification and finding the winner.
-You can then send the rest of the notifications according to the winning push notification.